Abdullah bin Zayed Al Nahyan: Career

 On 15 September 2020, Abdullah signed the official Israel–United Arab Emirates peace agreement in a ceremony at the White House in Washington, D.C., US.

 In February 2022, the UAE abstained in a UN Security Council vote to condemn Russia for invading Ukraine.
 Abdullah had a call with US Secretary of State Antony Blinken prior to the UN Security Council vote.
 In the phone call, Blinken spoke of the "importance of building a strong international response to support Ukrainian sovereignty through the UN Security Council."
 The Emirati report of the phone call did not include Blinken's statement.

-On January 7, 2025 while serving as Deputy Prime Minister and Minister of Foreign Affairs he received Gideon Sa'ar, Minister of Foreign Affairs of Israel, in Abu Dhabi to discuss bilateral relations between the two countries.
+On 7 January 2025 while serving as Deputy Prime Minister and Minister of Foreign Affairs, he received Gideon Sa'ar, Minister of Foreign Affairs of Israel, in Abu Dhabi to discuss bilateral relations between the two countries.

+In March 2026, during the 2026 Iran war, Abdullah told US Secretary of State Marco Rubio that the UAE is prepared for a war lasting up to nine months.

 Other roles

 Abdullah bin Zayed is a member of the UAE's National Security Council, Deputy Chairman of the UAE's Permanent Committee on Borders, Chairman of the National Media Council, chairman of the Board of Directors of the Emirates Foundation for Youth Development, Deputy Chairman of the Board of Directors of the Abu Dhabi Fund for Development (ADFD) and Board Member of the National Defense College.

 He served as Minister of Information and Culture from 1997 to 2006.
 He had previously served as Chairman of Emirates Media Incorporated, Chairman of the UAE Football Association (1993–2001), and as the Under Secretary of the Ministry of Information and Culture from 1995 to 1997.